dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 But what if we want to make the app work on a mobile device **without using a browser?** Enter 👇

-### 🔧 Calling the HTTP Endpoint
+### 📞 Calling the HTTP Endpoint
 One neat feature of the Gradio app is it exposes the model through a RESTful API.
 This makes the model prediction accessible via HTTP request which we can conveniently use on any mobile device!

 Now, any computationally lightweight device can make use of the model's prediction just by running a simple HTTP call.
-All the heavy lifting is taken care by the Hugging Face Spaces infrastructure.
+All the heavy lifting is taken care by the Hugging Face infrastructure.

 **This can be a game-changer if the model is complex and the edge device is not powerful enough to run the model - which is a common scenario.**

-Additionally, this also reduces deployment hardware cost, because now any lightweight mobile device can leverage the model's capability.
+Additionally, this also reduces deployment hardware cost, because now any lightweight, portable mobile device with internet connection can leverage the model's capability.

 The figure below shows the endpoint for us to call the model.